pmunts/muntsos/README.txt

     or detach themselves to run as background processes, to avoid blocking the MuntsOS startup script /etc/rc.

+-   31 July 2024 -- Added two new extension packages to support the
+    Raspberry Pi Build HAT, which acts as a four port controller for LEGO® Powered Up (aka LEGO® Power Functions 2.0) actuators and sensors.
+With a Powered Up to Power Functions Adapter or a Powered Up to EV3/NXT Adapter you can also control older LEGO® actuators and sensors.
+The python3-buildhat extension package installs the official Build HAT Python library.
+The buildhat-firmware extension package just downloads firmware to the Build Hat RP2040 microcontroller whenever the MuntsOS target computer reboots.
+    Install python3 and python3-buildhat for Python development and buildhat-firmware for all other programming languages.

 Quick Setup Instructions for the Impatient

 Instructions for installing the MuntsOS cross-toolchain development